 (Prerequisite: LCC1603 Chinese as a Second Language III or its equivalent.)
+(Language of Instruction: English and Putonghua)

 This course is designed for students who have completed LCC1603 or its equivalent and who are native English speakers or persons who use English as a medium language.
 This course will: